MohammadrezaFarahmand/Shopping-store/README.md

 You will also see an
 Launches
-See the section about [running tests](htts:/faogiu.irrt-ado/n-ttfooeinfort Builds the app for prod
+See the section about [running tests](htts:/faogiu.irrt-ado/n-ttfooeinfort Builds the app for pro
 It correctly bundles React in production md ndoptiihebl oe s e The build is minified and the filename inclu
 Your app is rea